airbytehq/airbyte/docs/connector-development/tutorials/custom-python-connector/8-concurrency.md

 The survey responses stream does not support incremental reads, so it's using a `FinalStateCursor` instead.
 The rest of the code change is mostly boilerplate.

-We'll also add a state converter to the `SurveyMonkeyBaseStream` to describe how the state is cursor is formatted.
+We'll also add a state converter to the `SurveyMonkeyBaseStream` to describe how the state cursor is formatted.
 We'll use the `EpochValueConcurrentStreamStateConverter` since the `get_updated_state` method returns the cursor as a timestamp
 ```
 state_converter = EpochValueConcurrentStreamStateConverter()
 ```